 - A. The following factors in priority order shall be used by the Appointing Authority or his designee in selecting the employee for a promotion: - 1.
 Ability to do the job as determined by, but not limited to: - a.
 Experience and competence (job performance) in the same or related work - b.
 Education and training related to the vacant position - 2.
 Seniority, as measured by length of service within the Appointing Authority - 3.
-Work history - B. For promotions made pursuant to this article, the Appointing Authority shall consider applicants and post promotional opportunities, within the Appointing Authority's jurisdiction.
-The Employer shall notify all applicants in writing on the non-selection form provided herein and shall post the name of the person selected to fill the position.
+Work history

-C. The provisions of Section B and Section 2 of this Article shall apply to all Bargaining Unit 6 positions except approved managerial and confidential exclusions, disputed managerial and confidential exclusions and positions covered by the provisions of Chapter 14, Section 4 of the General Laws.
+- B. For promotions made pursuant to this article, the Appointing Authority shall consider applicants and post promotional opportunities, within the Appointing Authority's jurisdiction.
+Beginning in July 2015, as part of the promotion process, attempts will be made for interview panels to include one representative from outside the division when available and reasonable.
+The Employer shall notify all applicants in writing on the non-selection form provided herein and shall post the name of the person selected to fill the position. - C. The provisions of Section B and Section 2 of this Article shall apply to all Bargaining Unit 1 positions except approved managerial and confidential exclusions, disputed managerial and confidential exclusions and positions covered by the provisions of Chapter 14, Section 4 of the General Laws.